Digital-Peak/DPDocker/webserver/README.md

 With the url _localhost:21_ you get access to a FTP server instance.
 You can log in with ftp/ftp.
 Please use none secure connections.
 - **SSH server**
 With the url _localhost:2222_ you get access to a SSH server instance with SFTP support.
 You can log in with sftp/sftp or the key which is available in the web root on /var/www/html/key.
-- **WebDAV server**
-With the url _localhost:84_ you get access to a webdav server instance which points to the www root directory.
-You can log in with webdav/webdav.